LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

            'name': None,
            'freq_nhz': 360000000000,
            'code': None,
-           'unit': '',
+           'unit': 'mV',
            'unit_label': None,
            'unit_code': None,
            'source_id': 1
        },
    }

+In this example, the dataset contains two measures: ECG Lead MLII and ECG Lead V5, both with a sample frequency of 360000000000 nanohertz (360 Hz) and units in millivolts (mV).

 Retrieving All Devices
 ^^^^^^^^^^^^^^^^^^^^^^

 To retrieve information about all devices in the dataset, you can use the `get_all_devices` method.
 This method returns a dictionary containing information about each device, including its id, tag, name, manufacturer, model, type, bed_id, and source_id.

+The `get_all_devices` method is useful when you want to have an overview of all the devices in your dataset and their properties.
+By calling this method, you can quickly see the details of each device and use this information in subsequent operations or analyses.

+Here's an example of how to use the `get_all_devices` method:

 .. code-block:: python